Masaaki-Kato55/Phenoix-Data-Analysis/README.md

 - The age demographic is relatively stable in this past decade with a slight increase in the older generations.
 - Poverty levels have also dropped with more people above the poverty line and less below the poverty line.
 - Overall, there is nothing in the general data to suggest a housing shortage
 - However, the data does suggest a general population growth and prosperity.
-This may mean that Pheonix has become a more attractive destination.
+This may mean that Phoenix has become a more attractive destination.